Maxattax97/Neovim-Studio/README.md

 + Scala
 + Verilog

-Languages that are supported by ALE but _not_ by Neovim Studio:
+#### Supported by ALE but _not_ by Neovim Studio:
 + FusionScript
 + Swift ([Does not support Linux _yet_](https://github.com/realm/SwiftLint/issues/732))

-_\* Support needs improvement_

 ## Goals

-+ Implement every feature provided by modern IDE's (minus the graphical interface [for now ;)]).
++ Implement every feature provided by modern IDE's (minus the graphical interface, for now :wink:).
 + Maintain considerable speed over modern IDE's.
 + Provide significantly larger language support than modern IDE's.
 + Implement all plugins that could be considered _ubiquitous_ by pre-existing Vim/Neovim users.
 + Favor the "common case" in controls, themes, and other configurations.
-+ To be the flagship or "go-to" IDE amongst Linux users.
++ Maintain Vim/Neovim's configurability to a reasonable extent.
++ Be easy to install so you can hit the ground running.

 ## Contributing

 ## Gallery

+_\* Support needs improvement or is in the process of implementation_